SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Related Work

 \subsection{Agile Policy Learning}

 Agile policy learning addresses the challenge of generating fast, adaptive, and robust behaviors in highly dynamic environments.
-It has been widely studied across various domains such as autonomous driving~\citep{pan2017agile, pomerleau1988alvinn, muller2005off, anzalone2022end, pan2020imitation}, legged locomotion~\citep{nguyen2017dynamic, tan2018sim, haarnoja2018learning, zhong2025bridging}, humainoid skills~\citep{he2025asap, ben2025homie, he2024omnih2o, zhang2024wococo} and dynamic manipulation tasks like throwing and catching~\citep{zhang2024catch, hu2023grasping, kim2014catching, huang2023dynamic, lan2023dexcatch}.
+It has been widely studied across various domains such as autonomous driving~\citep{pan2017agile, pomerleau1988alvinn, muller2005off, anzalone2022end, pan2020imitation}, legged locomotion~\citep{nguyen2017dynamic, tan2018sim, haarnoja2018learning, zhong2025bridging}, humanoid skills~\citep{he2025asap, ben2025homie, he2024omnih2o, zhang2024wococo}, and dynamic manipulation tasks like throwing and catching~\citep{zhang2024catch, hu2023grasping, kim2014catching, huang2023dynamic, lan2023dexcatch}.
 These tasks require policies capable of maintaining high inference frequencies, handling disturbances, and generalizing across a wide range of conditions.
 Perception plays a critical role in enabling robots to adapt to environmental changes~\citep{wang2022retracted} and to understand the dynamic interaction between objects and agents~\citep{zeng2020tossingbot, kober2011reinforcement, fu2025cordvip}.
 When tracking fast-moving objects, systems often rely on high-speed motion capture setups~\citep{mori2019high}.
 However, in table tennis scenarios, the high speed and abrupt motion of the ball cause significant motion blur with standard RGB cameras, leading to inaccurate position estimates and trajectory predictions.
-Unlike previous systems that rely on multi-camera setups, our SONIC module utilizes a neuromorphic spike camera to capture high-temporal-resolution data of ball-racket interactions.
-This enables us to measure and predict the deviation between expected and actual contact points, training a neural network that compensates for systematic errors without complex physical modeling.
-This approach significantly improves interception accuracy in our high-speed robotic table tennis system.
+Unlike previous systems that rely on high-precision hardware setups, our \textbf{\textit{SpikePingpong}} system introduces a Fast-Slow system architecture that integrates innovative spike-based vision technology with imitation learning.
+The Fast system provides rapid ball detection and preliminary trajectory estimation, while the Slow system leverages high-frequency spike camera data for refined trajectory analysis and error correction.
+This integrated approach compensates for systematic errors without complex physical modeling, significantly improving both interception accuracy and strategic ball striking.